ike5/SchedulingApplication/src/project_files/Directions.md

 Note: You may receive an error message upon submitting your files because the automated plagiarism detectors at WGU will not be able to access a zipped file, but the evaluation team will run their checks manually when evaluating your submission.
 SCENARIO
 You are working for a software company that has been contracted to develop a GUI-based scheduling desktop application.
 The contract is with a global consulting organization that conducts business in multiple languages and has main offices in Phoenix, Arizona; White Plains, New York; Montreal, Canada; and London, England.
-The consulting organization has provided a MySQL database that the application must pull data from.
+The consulting organization has provided a MySQL database that the application must pull utils from.
 The database is used for other systems, so its structure cannot be modified.

 The organization outlined specific business requirements that must be met as part of the application.
 From these requirements, a system analyst at your company created solution statements for you to implement in developing the application.
 These statements are listed in the requirements section.

-Your company acquires Country and First-Level-Division data from a third party that is updated once per year.
-These tables are prepopulated with read-only data.
-Please use the attachment “Locale Codes for Region and Language” to review division data.
+Your company acquires Country and First-Level-Division utils from a third party that is updated once per year.
+These tables are prepopulated with read-only utils.
+Please use the attachment “Locale Codes for Region and Language” to review division utils.
 Your company also supplies a list of contacts, which are prepopulated in the Contacts table; however, administrative functions such as adding users are beyond the scope of the application and done by your company’s IT support staff.
 Your application should be organized logically using one or more design patterns and generously commented using Javadoc so your code can be read and maintained by other programmers.
 REQUIREMENTS
 Your submission must be your original work.
 No more than a combined total of 30% of the submission and no more than a 10% match to any one individual source can be directly quoted or closely paraphrased from sources, even if cited correctly.
 The originality report that is provided when you submit your task can be used as a guide.